 On behalf of his clients, Mr. Servais has obtained dozens of pre-trial dismissals of claims through summary judgment, non-suit, and California’s Anti-SLAPP statute, with attorney fee awards resulting in well over six figures.
 Featured in the Daily Journal’s Top Verdicts of 2015, Mr. Servais was recognized for obtaining a $33.7 million verdict.
 Mr. Servais’s extensive litigation experience allows him to effectively and efficiently analyze legal issues confronting his clients.
 He provides clients with the information they need to assess the costs and benefits of proceeding at each stage of litigation.

 Mr. Servais earned his Juris Doctorate from California Western School of Law.
 While in law school, Mr. Servais received several American Jurisprudence Awards, including those in Constitutional Law, Criminal Procedure, and Aging Law and Public Policy.
 He also served as an Extern for the U.S District Judge of Nevada, the U.S. Magistrate Judge, and the Southern District U.S. Attorney’s Office, White Collar Division.
-Before law school, he worked as an aide to former Congressman James Gibbons in Washington, D.C.
+Before law school, he gained legislative experience as a congressional aide in Washington, D.C.

 Mr. Servais is an active member of his community, and has served as Chair of the San Diego County Bar Association’s (SDCBA) Legal Ethics Committee.
 As part of this respected committee, he regularly prepared articles and helped the SDCBA’s 10,000+ members navigate the ever-changing world of legal ethics.